gopherdata/gophernotes/README.md

 gophernotes uses [gomacro](https://github.com/cosmos72/gomacro) under the hood to evaluate Go code interactively.
 You can evaluate most any Go code with gomacro, but there are some limitation, which are discussed in further detail [here](https://github.com/cosmos72/gomacro#current-status).
 Most noteably, gophernotes does NOT support:

-- third party packages when running natively on Mac and Windows - This is a current limitation of the Go `plugin` package.
+- third party packages when running natively on Windows - This is a current limitation of the Go `plugin` package.
 - some corner cases on interpreted interfaces, as interface -&gt; interface type switch and type assertion, are not implemented yet.
 - conversion from typed constant to interpreted interface is not implemented.
 Workaround: assign the constant to a variable, then convert the variable to the interpreted interface type.
 - goto is only partially implemented.